Next Day Delivery on 1000s of products

 What safety precautions should I take when using a sander?

-Are variable speed sanders beneficial?
+Are variable speed sanders useful?

 What is wet sanding, and when should it be used?